dotty-staging/pdbp/index.md

 come in later.

+You may ask yourself why we go for arrows (`trait Program`) instead of applicatives (`trait Lifing`).
+After all, working with applicatives boils down to defining functions and lifting them to the computation (and corresponding kleisli program) world.

+We may not really have a convincing answer but note that
+  - Coding programs in a pointfree way is not really more challenging than coding functions in a pointfree way, and
+    - Coding programs can only be done in a pointfree way using `PDBP`'s programming DSL (also read: `PDBP`'s programming language syntax).
+    - Coding programs can both be done in a pointful way and a in pointfree way, and, as such, requires application developer discipline to be done in pointfree way.

 To finish, we claim that

  - Pointfree program description based application programming naturally leads to deep insights into the nature of programs (remember: programs generalize functions).
 It requires you, as an application developer, to reason at an appropriate elegant (and reasonably powerful) level of abstraction.
  - Pointful computation description based library programming naturally leads to deep insights into the nature of computations (remember: computations generalize expressions).
 It allows you, as a library developer, to reason at an appropriate, powerful (and reasonably elegant) level of abstraction.

-Hopefully, the statements above sound exiting to both programmers with and programmers without a background in computer science.
+Hopefully, the (some of the) statements above sound exiting to both programmers with and programmers without a background in computer science.

 ## **Lazyness**

-`Dotty` has call-by-value and call-by-name parameters, but it does not have lazy parameters.
+`Dotty` has call-by-value and call-by-name parameters, but it does not have lazy parameters (yet, see[Add support for lazy (explicit|implicit) parameters #3005](https://github.com/lampepfl/dotty/issues/3005)).

 The first thing we define is a low-down-dirty lazyness implementation to overcome this limitation.

 The implementation makes use of implictt functions.
+We make use of implictt functions for many other  implementations as well.

 Groundbraking work by Martin Odersky, [Simplicity](https://infoscience.epfl.ch/record/229878/files/simplicitly_1.pdf), introduces implicit functions.
 Implicit functions replace boilerplate repetition of `implicit` parameters by an implicitly available global value, `implicitly`.
 You may argue that this is going back to the past since, for years, using globals has been considered to be harmful.
-In fact, instead it is going back to the future since the global value `implicitly` is only available in a context where the type system can infer that it is available.
+In fact, instead, it is going back to the future since the global value `implicitly` is only available in a context where the type system can infer that it is available.

 Implicit function types are types like other ones.
 It is convenient to define a type alias for them as follows